ekowabaka/ekowabaka.me/blog/posts/2009-11-16-a-javascript-mp3-player-tutorial.md

-<<<
+---
-title="A JavaScript MP3 Player Tutorial"
+title: "A JavaScript MP3 Player Tutorial"
-tags="actionscript, actionscript3, audio, flash, html, javascript, mp3, web"
+tags:
+    - actionscript
+    - actionscript3
+    - audio
+    - flash
+    - html
+    - javascript
+    - mp3
+    - web
-category="How To do Stuff"
+category: "How To do Stuff"
->>>
+---
 Lots of things go on around me yet making the time to write them is quite difficult.
 Well now I have made it a point to share some knowledge all the time so this time I am going to do a little piece about how an MP3 player can be